Mala9898/1DV701_pset2/README.md

 Instructions assume that you are currently in the folder where this readme is located.

-Supported file types for PUT and POST: .png
+Supported file types for PUT and POST: {.png}

+A PUT request takes a {.png} file directly.

+A POST request will specifically require the Content-Type: multipart/form-data, the file itself still needs to be a {.png}

-Anything else will send a 415 Unsupported Media to your client!!
+Anything else will send a 415 Unsupported Media to your client!

 ## Compiling
 ```